 The question the Superior Court judge is trying to answer is whether you or not you pose a substantial risk of perpetrating any future dangerous sexual offense.
 In making this decision the court should consider any evidence you, your attorney, the district attorney, and sheriff wish to present.
 If your petition is denied, you cannot file another one for two years from the date on which your petition was denied.
 If your petition is granted you will be released from the registration requirements and residency and employment limitations.

-If you believe you meet the requirements described above and wish to petition the superior court to be released from the registration, residence, and employment restrictions contact the law offices of Andrew R. Lynch.
+If you believe you meet the requirements described above and wish to petition the superior court to be released from the registration, residence, and employment restrictions contact the The Lynch Law Group.
 We will handle removal petitions in any superior court in Georgia.